 Columbus Brain Injury Lawyers

-If you have developed a traumatic brain injury after an accident in Columbus, contact Rinehardt Law Firm for help.
+If you have developed a traumatic brain injury after an accident in Columbus, contact the injury lawyers of Rinehardt Injury Attorneys for help.
 Brain injuries may not show up immediately after an accident; they have delayed effects offset by an injured person’s adrenaline.
 Once symptoms show up, dizziness and the sudden loss of equilibrium aren’t uncommon; from there, the injury worsens until hospitalization is necessary.
 When your injury was the fault of someone else, they should be the ones to pay for your expenses.

 In 2013, approximately 2.8 million traumatic brain injuries (TBIs) requiring ER visits, hospitalizations, or that led to death happened in the United States, according to the Center for Disease Control (CDC).
 During the same year, falls contributed to about 47% of brain injuries, with 79% of those happening to persons age 65 or older.
 Being struck by an object was the second greatest contributor, with 15% of those incidences leading to hospitalization, ER visits or death.

-As many negligent accidents contribute to brain injuries, Rinehardt Law Firm is prepared to fight for justice.
+As many negligent accidents contribute to brain injuries, Rinehardt Injury Attorneys is prepared to fight for justice.
 We have helped numerous victims who’ve been injured by the careless actions of others receive compensation for their loss of wages, medical bills, and other associated losses.
-To learn more about how we can help you recover after a brain injury, contact our Columbus brain injury attorneys today at (419) 529-2020.
+To learn more about how we can help you recover after a brain injury, contact our Columbus brain injury attorneys today at 419-529-2020.

 Types of Brain Injuries Common to Accidents